 Antonio had a fondness for Deaf Smith.
 They probably kept him

-well informed of the temperament and ability of the soldiers defending the city.
+well informed of the temperament and ability of the soldiers defending

-the cause they are serving."
+were "disaffected to the cause they are serving."
 Because of his steady

 know as the number one spy for the Texas army.

 December 8, 1835, Deaf Smith guided the Texas troops into San

 Antonio.
 He was shot on that day while on the rooftop of the Veramendi

 at the door of that structure at about the same time.
 Although Smith

-After he recovered from his wounds, Deaf Smith became a messenger for William B. Travis
+After he recovered from his wounds, Deaf Smith became a messenger

-"The bravest of the brave in the cause of Texas."
+Travis called Smith, "The bravest of the brave in the cause of Texas."

-Houston when the Mexican army made its final
+Houston when the Mexican army made its final assault.

-Houston sent Smith back to San Antonio
+Smith back to San Antonio

 to learn the status of the garrison there.
 It is obvious just how

 the ability of Deaf Smith.
 In a report to Thomas Jefferson Rusk, Houston

 wrote: "If living, [Smith] will return with the truth and all important

 with some of the Alamo survivors — these included Susanna